 Beyond just numbers, sales forecasting is a powerful tool for aligning your entire company.
 When sales, marketing, finance, and operations all work from the same set of expectations, everyone can pull in the same direction.
 This cross-functional alignment is critical for scaling your tech company efficiently.
 It prevents costly mistakes, like over-hiring before you have the revenue to support it or under-investing in a market that’s about to take off.
 Ultimately, forecasting gives you the control and foresight needed to build a sustainable, high-growth business.

-Quantitative vs. Qualitative: Two Ways to Forecast Sales
+Quantitative vs. Qualitative: Two Core Sales Forecasting Methods

 When it comes to sales forecasting, there are two main schools of thought: quantitative and qualitative.
 Think of it as the difference between looking at a map of where you’ve been and asking an expert for directions on a new route.
 Both can get you where you need to go, but they use different information to do it.
 The best approach for your business often involves a smart combination of both.